Christian Bethancourt Preview, Player Props: Rays vs. Rockies

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .227 with 14 doubles, eight home runs and 13 walks.
+- Bethancourt has 14 doubles, eight home runs and 13 walks while batting .229.

-- Bethancourt is batting .368 with one homer during his last outings and is riding a four-game hitting streak.
+- Bethancourt is batting .400 with one homer during his last outings and is on a five-game hitting streak.

-- Bethancourt has picked up a hit in 43 of 80 games this year, with multiple hits 13 times.
+- Bethancourt has reached base via a hit in 44 games this season (of 81 played), and had multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.